armadsen/ORSSerialPort/README.md

 # ORSSerialPort

 ORSSerialPort is an easy-to-use Objective-C serial port library for OS X. It is useful for programmers writing Objective-C or Swift Mac apps that communicate with external devices through a serial port (most commonly RS-232).
-You can use ORSSerialPort to write apps that connect to Ardino projects, robots, data acquisition devices, ham radios, and all kinds of other devices.
+You can use ORSSerialPort to write apps that connect to Arduino projects, robots, data acquisition devices, ham radios, and all kinds of other devices.
 Using ORSSerialPort to open a port and send data can be as simple as this:

 ```objective-c
 ORSSerialPort *serialPort = [ORSSerialPort serialPortWithPath:@"/dev/cu.KeySerial1"];